The practicality of advanced security video analytics software, and why you should care.

 The advanced self-adapting video analytics software from CheckVideo enables the end-user to utilize video to proactively address security challenges, instead of waiting for something bad to happen.

-CheckVideo is the only security video analytics and detection technology that has been hardened with more than 20 years of field-proven experience.
+CheckVideo is the only video analytics security camera and video verification security system that has been hardened with more than 20 years of field-proven experience.
 CheckVideo solutions protect airports, critical infrastructure, outdoor assets and provide business intelligence to thousands of customers every day.
 The analytics technology in each solution goes well beyond motion detection and rules-based approaches that require significant training, and often suffer from high percentages of false alarms.
-CheckVideo analytics are calibration-free, automatically learn and adapt to the environment and require no training or manual adjustment.
+CheckVideo video analytics are calibration-free, automatically learn and adapt to the environment and require no training or manual adjustment.
 With the fastest learning rate in the industry, CheckVideo enabled cameras start detecting accurately within a few seconds.
 The analytics track and classify all moving objects, and include behavior recognition to only send alerts when certain types of activities occur.
 Best of all, this is available in a cost-effective package that can be managed and configured entirely off-site.

 Step 1 Create a Background Image